dpersing/netlify-site/pages/home.md

 - Relationships
 - Equity for disabled people

-I've written a book called _[The Accessibility Operations Guidebook](/book/)_. which is currently in beta review.
+I've written a book called _[The Accessibility Operations Guidebook](/book/)_.
 It will be available in fall of 2024.